Fun, History-Based Summer Camps

 Special guest at camp teaches us about the fur trade in the 1790’s- 1840’s.

-We have been doing children’s history based summer camps for 15 years!
+We have been doing children’s history based summer camps since 2008!

 Each camp will feature crafts, games, stories, outside exploration, walking field trips in the park, cooking, and more!
 Enjoy visits from special guests who will teach us, trade with us, or share stories.
 Read about the values children learn in our summer camps.